itskarelleh/oddysee-hls-audio-player/examples/basic-player/README.md

 # HLS Audio Player - Basic Example

-A simple demo showing how to use the `@hls-audio-player/core` package.
+A simple demo showing how to use the `oddysee-typescript` package.

 ## Features Demonstrated